 If they are not ready then you can apply to the tribunal for an ‘Unless Order’ meaning that unless they comply then their defence will be ‘struck out’, and the tribunal will award a victory to you on paper, and then have a hearing to work out how much you should be awarded.
 As you can imagine with such a draconian remedy, ‘Unless Orders’ are quite difficult to obtain.

-Use in tribunal
+Use of witness statements in tribunal

 The actual witness statement itself will not be read out loud in tribunal, but instead it will be ‘taken as read’, meaning that everyone will have read it to themselves.
 Then you will be asked by your lawyer if you have anything to add.
 Then the other side’s lawyer will cross examine you on it.
 They can also cross examine you on other matters not contained within your witness statement.

 If you need representation in tribunal, help drafting your witness statement, or just assistance with negotiating a decent settlement by way of a settlement agreement or otherwise, you have come to the right place.